-For planting methods—specifically seed rate and the practice of placing one seed per hill, a large share of respondents (84.5%) fully adopted the recommended practice, whereas 14% implemented it with slight modifications, and only 1.5% did not follow it.
+For planting methods-specifically seed rate and the practice of placing one seed per hill, a large share of respondents (84.5%) fully adopted the recommended practice, whereas 14% implemented it with slight modifications, and only 1.5% did not follow it.
 While the recommended seed rate and sowing depth were largely followed, deviations were mainly due to germination concerns and manual sowing inaccuracies.
-In the case of planting under the ridges and furrows system, adoption was relatively low: only 7.5% adhered to the practice, 44% adopted it with minor modifications, and nearly half (48.5%) did not adopt this method.
+In the case of planting under the ridges and furrows system, adoption was relatively low: only 7.5% adhered to the practice, 44% adopted it with minor modifications, and nearly half (48.5%) did not adopt this method explain causes?.
 The low adoption of ridge and furrow planting was influenced by labour scarcity, absence of implements, and a preference for flatbed sowing.
 With respect to planting five rows per acre of non-Bt cotton as a refuge around Bt cotton fields, nearly one-fifth (19.5%) of the farmers followed the recommended practice, 31.5% adopted a modified version, while 49% did not adopt the refuge cropping requirement.
 A substantial proportion of farmers (81.5%) followed the recommendation of placing seeds at a depth of 4–5 cm and covering them with soil, whereas 7% made slight modifications, and 11.5% did not adopt this practice.
 Finally, gap filling in Bt and non-Bt areas one week after sowing was practiced by one third of the respondents (33%), while 31% carried it out with minor adjustments.
 However, 36% of the farmers did not engage in gap-filling measures.

 With respect to inter-cultivation and weed management, the application of pre-emergence herbicide (Pendimethalin @ 3.3 L/ha at 3 DAS) was adopted by 35% of the farmers, while 31% implemented it with minor modifications.
 Notably, more than half (56%) of the respondents did not adopt this practice.
 In the case of hand weeding at 30 and 45 DAS, a substantial proportion (62.5%) adhered to the recommendation, 31.5% adopted it with slight adjustments, and only 6% did not undertake hand weeding.
 Weed management practices showed contrasting trends: although manual weeding was widely adopted due to cultural familiarity and perceived reliability, the adoption of pre-emergence herbicide was constrained by cost.